huiwenxchen/TriviaSite/README.md

 Run http-server in the terminal.

-Please view trivia.png for an image of of the website when the code is executed.
+Please view trivia1.png and trivia2.png for images of of the website when the code is executed.